Scratch marks on churches and other religious buildings

 will name the most important of these theories:

 To learn more about the different theories we took a closer look at them.
 Among other things we did experiments and that made it possible to 'unmask' most of the postulated theories.
 Only one theory about the scratching of the stone powder remained intact.
 With this theory as working model we went on with the research of the phenomenon.
-During this research we personally found the scratch marks on 454 different locations.
-161 of these locations are in The Netherlands, 206 in Germany, 68 in Belgium, 7 in Luxemburg and 12 in France.
+During this research we personally found the scratch marks on 459 different locations.
+162 of these locations are in The Netherlands, 209 in Germany, 68 in Belgium, 7 in Luxemburg, 1 in Denmark and 12 in France.
 But also in other European countries (such as Great Britain) and even outside Europe they can be found.
 We found the majority of the scratch marks on the walls of churches and other religious buildings.
 But we also found them on gravestones, stone crosses, (town) gates and city halls.
 Scratch marks can be found on different kinds of stone.
 The appearance of the different scratch marks often depends on the kind of stone.
 Especially sandstone and soft limestone were (and are) popular to scratch stone powder.
 Hard carboniferous limestone, basalt and volcanic tuff were not often used.

 The research gave us more and more indications for the origin of scratch marks: scraping stone powder for the use against diseases, discomforts and to ward off evil.
 During our search for the scratch marks we found different locations in The Netherlands and Belgium where people still use blessed stone powder and blessed earth: the Sint-Gerlachuskerk in Houthem/Sint Gerlach (NL), the Sint Gerlachuskerk in Banholt (NL), the Sint Catharinakerk in Montfort (NL), the Goddelijke Zaligmakerkerk in Hakendover (B), the Sint Evermaruskapel in Rutten (B) and the Saint Mortkapel in Haillot (B).
 Read more about these locations in: Blessed earth and stone powder against diseases and other discomforts (part 1).
 Together with these churches and chapels, where the use of stone powder is still current, a literature study brought us more places where in the recent past people used blessed stone powder and blessed earth for the above mentioned purposes: the Carmelitessenklooster in Vaals (NL), in Heerle (NL), in the Onze Lieve Vrouw Tenhemelopnemingkerk in Prinsenbeek (NL), in Woensdrecht (NL), in the Sint Gertrudiskerk in Vorst (B), in Lembeek (B) and in Meldert (B).
 Read more in: Blessed earth and stone powder against diseases and other discomforts (part 2).